Code-Institute-Submissions/Upon-Wonder/README.md

 ### Bugs and fixes
 * I noticed that the gallery-text-collumn in gallery.html became wider than the screen length after I decided to change the layout of the page.
-The margins on the left and right where set to -15 despite the fact that I had a css style that automatically would erase that on all rows.
+The margins on the left and right where set to -15 despite the fact that I had no-gutters class and a css style that automatically would erase that on all rows.
 This led me to google to try to solve this, but despite the tips I found there to try to remove this problem it wouldn't work.
 I simply solved the bug by putting all text in its own div and put in some extra css on the specific areas that where affected to eliminate the extra margins.